9 Discoveries That Might Change Your Worldview

 This was a hard nut to crack.
-At the time, I despised mystics and religion.
-And I couldn’t help but remember phrases like, “Positive vibes!”
+I was a very rational person; I didn’t like anything spiritual.
+I couldn’t help but remember expressions like, “Positive vibes!”

-And to make everything worse, right after I got to know the Higgs Field.
-This is nothing more than an energy field that permeates everything in the universe; Everything emerges from this field.
-The maxim: “We are one!” echoed in my mind; I was in shock.
+Right after, I got to know the Higgs Field.
+This energy field permeates everything in the universe; Everything emerges from it but is still in it.
+The maxim: “We are one!” echoed in my mind; I was shocked.

 Science and Philosophy

-I was obviously wondering how these discoveries didn’t hit the media, or at least our schools.
-The double-slit experiment was first performed in 1801!
-More than 200 years ago!
+I wondered why these discoveries didn’t hit the media or our schools.
+The double-slit experiment was first performed in 1801, more than 200 years ago!

 In the 17th century, the physicist and philosopher René Descartes proposed to separate science from the philosophical quest to explain our existence.
 By that time, it didn’t happen, but in the early 20th century, quantum physicists have adhered to this proposal.